trizen/raku-rosettacode/programming_tasks/I/Idiomatically_determine_all_the_characters_that_can_be_used_for_symbols.md

 # [Idiomatically determine all the characters that can be used for symbols][1]

-Any Unicode character or combination of characters can be used for symbols in Perl 6.
+Any Unicode character or combination of characters can be used for symbols in Raku.
 Here's some counting rods and some cuneiform:

 ```perl
 sub postfix:<𒋦>($n) { say "$n trilobites" }

 sub term:<𝍧> { unival('𝍧') }

 𝍧𒋦
 ```